 What Are the Health Effects of Wildfire Smoke?

 For vulnerable individuals—such as children, older adults, and those with pre-existing heart or lung conditions like asthma—the risks are even greater.
 These can include severe respiratory distress and cardiovascular stress.
-An effective air purifier for wildfire smoke is a critical tool for managing these indoor air contaminants and protecting your family’s health.
+Investing in an effective air purifier for wildfire smoke is a critical step in managing indoor air contaminants and safeguarding your family’s health.

 How Do Air Purifiers Work Against Wildfire Smoke?

-An effective air purifier works by pulling contaminated air through filters that trap microscopic particles and neutralize odors before recirculating clean air.
-Bryant air purifiers are engineered with high-performance filtration and robust airflow to restore cleaner, fresher air inside your home during smoke events.
+An effective air purifier pulls contaminated air through specialized filters that trap microscopic particles and neutralize odors before recirculating clean, quiet comfort back into your home.
+Bryant air purifiers are engineered with high-performance filtration and robust airflow to restore cleaner, fresher air.

 - MERV Rating: The Minimum Efficiency Reporting Value (MERV ) indicates how well a filter traps airborne particles.
 For wildfire smoke, which is rich in PM2.5 particles, a filter with a MERV rating of 13 or higher is recommended.